-Topic IHA Measure Name OPA Measure Name Definition Number of Measures in Topic Appropriate Use of Tests, Treatments and Procedures Cervical Cancer Overscreening [†] Avoids Overuse of Cervical Cancer Screening The percentage of women 21-64 years of age who received more cervical cancer screenings than necessary according to evidence-based guidelines.
-This measure is inverted to show that a higher rate is better.
-1 Asthma Care Asthma Medication Ratio Asthma Medicine The percentage of patients 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medication of 0.50 or greater during the measurement year.
-1 Diabetes Care - Eye Exam Eye Exam for Patients with Diabetes The percentage of patients with diabetes who had a retinal eye exam in last year .
-5 HbA1c Control (<8.0%) Controlling Blood Sugar for People With Diabetes The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose HbA1c was <8.0% Medical Attention for Nephropathy Testing Kidney Function for People With Diabetes The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) received testing for Nephropathy Blood Pressure Control for Diabetes Patients <140/90 Controlling Blood Pressure For People With Diabetes The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose blood pressure was <140/90 3 Statin Therapy for Patients with Diabetes Prescribing Statins to People with Diabetes The percentage of patients 40-75 years of age with diabetes who were prescribed at least one statin medication in the last year Heart Care Controlling High Blood Pressure Controlling High Blood Pressure The percentage of adults ages 18-85 who are diagnosed with hypertension and whose blood pressure was controlled (<140/90) 2
+Topic IHA Measure Name OPA Measure Name Definition Number of Measures in Topic Asthma Care Asthma Medication Ratio Asthma Medicine The percentage of patients 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medication of 0.50 or greater during the measurement year.
+1 Diabetes Care HbA1c Control (<8.0%) Controlling Blood Sugar for People With Diabetes The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose HbA1c was <8.0% 3 Diabetes Care Blood Pressure Control for Diabetes Patients <140/90 Controlling Blood Pressure For People With Diabetes The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose blood pressure was <140/90 3 Diabetes Care Statin Therapy for Patients with Diabetes Prescribing Statins to People with Diabetes The percentage of patients 40-75 years of age with diabetes who were prescribed at least one statin medication in the last year 3 Heart Care Controlling High Blood Pressure Controlling High Blood Pressure The percentage of adults ages 18-85 who are diagnosed with hypertension and whose blood pressure was controlled (<140/90) 2 Heart Care Statin Therapy for Patients with Cardiovascular Disease Prescribing Statins to People with Heart Disease The percentage of patients ages 21-75 (male) and 40-75 (female) with heart disease who were given at least one statin medication during the last year 2 Preventive Screenings Colorectal Cancer Screening Colorectal Cancer Screening The percentage of adults 50-75 years of age who had appropriate screening for colorectal cancer.
+1

-1 Ţ Statin Therapy for Patients with Cardiovascular Disease Prescribing Statins to People with Heart Disease The percentage of patients ages 21-75 (male) and 40-75 (female) with heart disease who were given at least one statin medication during the last year Cervical Cancer Screening Cervical Cancer Screening Women 21-64 years of age who received cervical cancer screening.
-Breast Cancer Screening Breast Cancer Screening The percentage of women 50-69 years of age who had a mammogram to screen for breast cancer.
-Preventive Screenings Colorectal Cancer Screening Colorectal Cancer Screening The percentage of adults 50-75 years of age who had appropriate screening for colorectal cancer.
-4 Chlamydia Screening in Women Chlamydia Screening The percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year.
 Treating Children Childhood Immunization Status Immunizations for Children The percentage of enrolled children two years of age who were identified as having completed the following antigen series by their second birthday: four diphtheria, tetanus, acellular pertussis (DtaP) vaccinations; three polio (IPV) vaccinations; one measles, mumps, rubella (MMR) vaccination; three flu (HiB) vaccinations; three hepatitis B (HepB) vaccinations; one chicken pox (VZV) vaccination; and four pneumococcal conjugate (PCV) vaccinations, one hepatitis A (HepA) vaccination, rotavirus vaccination and at least two influenza vaccinations.
-2 Immunizations for Adolescents Immunizations for Early Teens The percentage of adolescents 13 years of age who had one dose of tetanus, diphtheria toxoids and acellular pertussis vaccine (Tdap) and completed the HPV vaccine series by their 13th birthday.
-Display Only Measure All-Cause Readmissions Preventing Hospital Readmission After Discharge For members 18 years of age and older, the number of acute inpatient hospital stays during the measurement year that were followed by an acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
-N/A Display Only Measure Successfully Controlling Diabetes Optimal Diabetes Care: Combination The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose HbA1c was <8.0%, who had a retinal eye exam, whose blood pressure was <140/90, and received testing for Nephropathy N/A Display Only Measure Concurrent Use of Opioids and Benzodiazepines Concurrent Use of Opioids and Benzodiazepines The percentage of patients 18 years of age and older with prescriptions for both opioids and benzodiazepines.
+3 Treating Children Immunizations for Adolescents Immunizations for Early Teens The percentage of adolescents 13 years of age who had one dose of tetanus, diphtheria toxoids and acellular pertussis vaccine (Tdap) and completed the HPV vaccine series by their 13th birthday.
+3 Treating Children Appropriate Testing for Children with Pharyngitis Treating Children with Throat Infections The percentage of children 2-18 years of age who were diagnosed with pharyngitis, dispensed an antibiotic and received a group A streptococcus (strep) test for the episode.
+3 Appropriate Use of Tests, Treatments and Procedures Avoidance of Antibiotic Treatment for Adults With Acute Bronchitis Treating Bronchitis: Getting the Right Care The percentage of adults 18-64 years of age with a diagnosis of acute bronchitis who were not dispensed an antibiotic prescription.
+1 Display Only Measures All-Cause Readmissions Preventing Hospital Readmission After Discharge For members 18 years of age and older, the number of acute inpatient hospital stays during the measurement year that were followed by an acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
+N/A Display Only Measures Concurrent Use of Opioids and Benzodiazepines Concurrent Use of Opioids and Benzodiazepines The percentage of patients 18 years of age and older with prescriptions for both opioids and benzodiazepines.
 N/A